legumeinfo/website-ui-specs/gene-function-search/README.md

 The output will be in a tabular layout, with the following content in each gene-name-anchored row:

 - Gene model publication name: Glyma.16g150700
-- Classical locus: E9  [Omit if not present in the data]
 - Gene symbols: GmFT2a, FT  [Flatten if a list is present.
 Omit if not present in the data]
 - Gene symbol description: Flowering Time 2a  [Omit if not present in the data]
-- Gene model full name: glyma.Wm82.gnm4.ann1.Glyma.16G150700  [Links to linkout box; same link as for Synopsis]
+- Gene model full name: glyma.Wm82.gnm4.ann1.Glyma.16G150700  [Links to linkout box for gene model IDs]
 - Synopsis: Photoperiodic flowering time regulation  [Links to linkout box; same link as for Gene model full name]
 - Traits: flowering time, days to maturity  [Flatten if a list is present]
+- Citations: list of "Author, Author, Year" with linkouts via the DOI

 ## Implementation notes